wwalker/ssh-find-agent/README.md

 source /path/to/ssh-find-agent.sh
 ```

-Without any arguments, it just lists existing agents.
-But no agents exist, it prompts to create a new one.
-If no keys added, it creates temporal *ssh* alias.
-Use `type ssh` to test the alias.
-The temporal alias guarantees the very first execution of *ssh* prompots for public-key passphrase to add keys.
+Without any arguments, it just lists existing agents on system.

 ```bash
 ssh-find-agent